BenMcGit/jEdit/README.md

 ### Required for first release
 - [ ] Consume input stream from
     - [x] a terminal stdin
-    - [ ] a specified input source and output destination, such as reading from the network
+    - [ ] a specified input source
 - [ ] Output data to
     - [x] a terminal stdout
-    - [ ] a specified output destination, such as outputting in a file
+    - [ ] a specified output destination
 - [x] Provide a way to compare values (less or greater than, longer or shorter than, …) rather than just equality or difference.
 - [x] Provide a way to apply operations only on objects only if they match a given predicate.
 - [x] Rejecting an object based on the value of a specific field.